zerob13/vue-markdown-render/README.md

 - **Memory Optimized**: Intelligent cleanup prevents memory leaks during long streaming sessions
 - **Animation Frame Based**: Smooth animations
 - **Graceful Degradation**: Handles malformed or incomplete Markdown without breaking

+## Performance Tips

+- Stream long documents in chunks to avoid blocking the main thread; the renderer incrementally patches the DOM.
+- Prefer `MarkdownCodeBlockNode` or `render-code-blocks-as-pre` when you only need read-only output — this skips Monaco initialization.
+- Scope custom component overrides with `setCustomComponents(id, mapping)` so unused components can be garbage-collected.
+- Use the built-in `setDefaultMathOptions` helper once during app bootstrap to avoid repeatedly computing math config per render.
+- When Mermaid diagrams are heavy, pre-validate or pre-render them server-side and feed the resulting HTML as cached content.

 ### Props